Royals Attend 2014 Bernadotte Art Awards

 During the gala, awards in five categories were presented to Tilda Lovell, Rimma Gotskosik, Shima Niavarani, Metinée Wongtrakoon and Leonard Kocic.

 The Marianne and Sigvard Bernadotte Art Foundation was established in 1982 to celebrate Count Sigvard’s 75th birthday.
-The Foundation awards annual grants to young artists working in theatre, music, design and art.Filed under Swedish Royals
+The Foundation awards annual grants to young artists working in theatre, music, design and art.Filed under Sweden

-Tagged Arts, Awards, Carl XVI Gustaf, Countess Marianne Bernadotte af Wisborg, Crown Princess Victoria, Queen Silvia.
+Tagged Awards, Carl XVI Gustaf of Sweden, Countess Marianne Bernadotte af Wisborg, Crown Princess Victoria of Sweden, Queen Silvia of Sweden, The Arts.